redkite-labs/redkitecms-docs/cookbook/migrate-theme.rst

         </service>
     </services>

-At last you must rebuild the templates as usual:
+At last you must rebuild the templates and clear the cache as usual:

 .. code-block:: text

     php app/console --env=rkcms redkitecms:generate:templates [ YourThemeBundle ]
+    php app/console --env=rkcms ca:c

+.. class:: fork-and-edit

+Found a typo ?
+Something is wrong in this documentation ? `Just fork and edit it !`_

+.. _`Just fork and edit it !`: https://github.com/redkite-labs/redkitecms-docs